babelyaga/simon/README.md

 ## Setup

--Download or clone the repository and run the index.html file.
+- Download or clone the repository and run the index.html file.

 ## How to play